SQiShER/java-object-diff/README.md

 ## Donate

-If you’d like to show me some love with a small donation you can do so via  [Gittip](https://www.gittip.com/SQiShER/) or [Bitcoin](https://blockchain.info/address/19kRmHJ4qMnYCY6rnY6kCf96Prj6WGxisk).
+If you’d like to support this project with a small donation, you can do so via  [Flattr](https://flattr.com/submit/auto?user_id=SQiShER&url=https://github.com/SQiShER/java-object-diff&title=java-object-diff&language=&tags=github&category=software) or [Bitcoin](https://blockchain.info/address/19kRmHJ4qMnYCY6rnY6kCf96Prj6WGxisk).

 Alternatively you could send me a [nice tweet](https://twitter.com/SQiShER), start contributing, write a blog post about this project, tell your friends about it or simply [**star**](https://github.com/SQiShER/java-object-diff) the main repository.
-I'm pretty much happy about everything that shows me that someone out there is actually using this library and appreciates all the hard work that goes into its development.
+I'm happy about everything that shows me that someone out there is actually using this library and appreciates all the hard work that goes into its development.